Why Is My Period Irregular?

 Sometimes, a heavy flow is just a heavy flow –– but other times, irregular periods can be caused by uterine fibroids.
 Fibroids, also known as leiomyomas, are common, non-cancerous tumors that form in or on the uterus.
 Women of reproductive age are at greatest risk, and the majority of women develop fibroids by the age of 50.

 Fibroids often cause painful and unpleasant symptoms.
-Common complications are fibroids heavy bleeding, prolonged periods, bleeding between periods, abdominal pain and cramps, frequent urination, pelvic pain and pressure, pain during sexual intercourse, anemia, and debilitating fatigue.
+Common fibroid symptoms include heavy bleeding, prolonged periods, bleeding between periods, abdominal pain and cramps, frequent urination, pelvic pain and pressure, pain during sexual intercourse, anemia, and debilitating fatigue.

 To find out whether you may be experiencing fibroid symptoms, take the Uterine Fibroid Symptoms Quiz.
 If you’ve ever described your periods as irregular, abnormal, painful, inconvenient, stressful, or messy — we recommend discussing fibroids and heavy periods with your doctor.

-A healthy period typically last between 3-8 days, with a heavier flow the first two days that gets increasingly lighter.
+A healthy period typically lasts between 3-8 days, with a heavier flow the first two days that gets increasingly lighter.

 Women with healthy periods may also experience limited spotting, cramps that ache but can be controlled by over-the-counter pain medications, and/or bloating that goes away once your period is over.

 Abnormal bleeding, such as the bleeding that occurs with fibroids and heavy periods, often lasts more than 10 days per month.
 This fibroid symptom involves persistent bleeding between cycles, which can severely impact your quality of life.